shnarazk/splr/README.md

 - _CDCL_, _watch literals_, _LBD_ and so on from Glucose, [Minisat](http://minisat.se) and the ancestors
 - Glucose-like _dynamic blocking/forcing restarts_
-- pre/in-processor to simplify CNF
+- pre/in-processor to simplify the given CNF
 - branching variable selection based on _Learning Rate Based Branching_ with _Reason Side Rewarding_ or EVSIDS
 - [CaDiCaL](https://github.com/arminbiere/cadical)-like extended phase saving
 - _restart stabilization_ inspired by CadiCaL